theosanderson/taxonium/docs/loading_very_large_trees.md

 ### Situations that may be more complex

-We have observed a memory limitation somewhere between 5M and 11M sequences (dependant also on amount of metadata and mutations) on Chrome for MacOS.
+We have observed a memory limitation somewhere between 5M and 11M sequences (dependent also on amount of metadata and mutations) on Chrome for MacOS.
 This appears to be due to a 2GB memory limit on web worker processes specific to this platform.
 Using Firefox appears to avoid this issue. **We recommend the use of Firefox if using macOS to view very large trees locally**.

 ### View_taxonium